 Location: In the Gore Information Centre, 16 Hokonui Drive, Gore.

 5. Eastern Southland Gallery

 If you’re going to the Hokonui Moonshine Museum, then just pop-in across the road to the Eastern Southland Gallery!
 It’s free entry and there’s more to this fascinating art gallery than meets the eye.
-(Although, even the outside is pretty impressive in it’s old library building).
-While collections are always changing, a more permanent fixture is the African art exhibition with impressive African artifacts and statues.
+(Although, even the outside is pretty impressive in its old library building).
+While collections are always changing, a more permanent fixture is the African art exhibition with impressive African artefacts and statues.

 Location: Norfolk Street, Gore.

 If you liked this article, then you might like…

 Camping in Taupo.
 With skydives, hot pools, boating, kayaking, bungy jumping, mountain [...]